ALIVE 2014 WRAP UP -9 LP BUNDLE - Get em all for a bargain price!ALIVE

 READ WHAT THE CRITICS ARE SAYING ABOUT THE BANDS ON ALIVE: Here are our releases for 2014, collect em all.

-(1)BLOODHOUNDS- Let Loose- The band has a Stones-y retro sound drenched in Farfisa organ and harmonica.PINK VINYL CELEBSTONER
+(1)BLOODHOUNDS- Let Loose- HOT PINK VINYL - The band has a Stones-y retro sound drenched in Farfisa organ and harmonica.
+CELEBSTONER

-(3) PAUL COLLINS- Feel The Noise (T shirt available )The production recalls the tight, immediate sound of the classic debut album from the Beat, and Collins is writing songs that play to his strengths as a rock & roller while displaying the lyrical viewpoint of a grown man.
+(3) PAUL COLLINS- Feel The Noise STARBURST VINYL "The production recalls the tight, immediate sound of the classic debut album from the Beat, and Collins is writing songs that play to his strengths as a rock & roller while displaying the lyrical viewpoint of a grown man."

-(4) RADIO MOSCOW- Magical Dirt (T shirt available )I would be lying if I did not say I have been completely taken with this, the fourth album from lovingly/freakishly retro combo Radio Moscow, a fabulous trio from Iowa including the amazing guitarist/singer Parker Griggs, bassist Anthony Meier and drummer Paul Marrone.
+(4) RADIO MOSCOW- Magical Dirt ON STARBURST VINYL (T shirt available )" I would be lying if I did not say I have been completely taken with this, the fourth album from lovingly/freakishly retro combo Radio Moscow, a fabulous trio from Iowa including the amazing guitarist/singer Parker Griggs, bassist Anthony Meier and drummer Paul Marrone.
 With an album cover that absolutely evokes another album I have seen in my lifetime but simply can't remember- must be the font, you've got to love these guys-the band actively evokes all that was great about hard-rock trios of the '60s, the Blue Cheers, the Creams, etc., but does it with such gleeful abandon you've got to admire both their spirit and whatever time capsule they rode in on.
-Great fun.
+Great fun."
 Dave Dimartino / ROLLING STONE

-(6) LONESOME SHACK- More Primitive (T shirt available )Todd's droning blues figures display the influence of guitarists like Junior Kimbrough and John Lee Hooker, players whose playing could be described as raw, but display a powerful elegance. - PHOENIX NEW TIMES
+(6) LONESOME SHACK- More Primitive BLACK VINYL Todd's droning blues figures display the influence of guitarists like Junior Kimbrough and John Lee Hooker, players whose playing could be described as raw, but display a powerful elegance. - PHOENIX NEW TIMES

-(9) HOLLIS BROWN- Gets Loaded RUST MAGAZINE Hollis Brown makes today the best day ever.
+(9) HOLLIS BROWN- Gets Loaded RED VINYL - RUST MAGAZINE Hollis Brown makes today the best day ever.
 Their debut album "Ride On The Train" is an immediate classic.
 Pulling from the roots of rock, soul, ballads, folk and jam this hybrid sound feels as comfortable as your old jeans and sneakers on a stroll through sunlit paths.
 Get-up-and-jam tracks are mixed with patient ballads and they all sound distinctive.
 Superior songwriting, analog processing and a self-evident dedication